 Running all the tests for Firefox takes a very long time and requires multiple operating systems with various configurations.
 To build Firefox and run its tests on continuous integration servers (CI), two commands are available:

 $ ./mach try chooser

 To select jobs running a fuzzy search:

 $ ./mach try fuzzy

 From Treeherder (our continuous integration system), it is also possible to attach new jobs.
 As every review has a try CI run associated, it makes this work easier.
-See Attaching new jobs from a review for more information.
+See Adding Try jobs to a Phabricator patch for more information.

 This requires level 1 commit access.

 You can ask your reviewer to submit the patch for you if you don’t have that level of access.

 To submit a patch¶